giulong/spectrum/docs/README.md

 ### Mail Consumer

 You can leverage this consumer to send email notification.
-Spectrum uses [Simple Java Mail](https://www.simplejavamail.org/), and you can configure it with the file `src/test/resources/simplejavamail.properties`, as specified in the [docs](https://www.simplejavamail.org/configuration.html#section-config-properties).
+Spectrum uses [Simple java Mail](https://www.simplejavamail.org/), and you can configure it with the file `src/test/resources/simplejavamail.properties`, as specified in the [docs](https://www.simplejavamail.org/configuration.html#section-config-properties).